Essential Criteria

 Ability to Drive

-All Trainee Clinical Psychologists on the Oxford Course must be able to drive and have access to a vehicle for the duration of the three-year training course.
-This forms part of the training contract.
+All Trainee Clinical Psychologists on the Oxford Course must be able to drive, and have a full valid driving licence (by point of interview), for the duration of the three-year training course.
+This forms part of your training contract and is an essential criteria of the role.
+Further details below:

 Desirable Criteria: